VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -fs.disableMmap
     	Whether to use pread() instead of mmap() for reading data files.
 By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -futureRetention value
-    	Log entries with timestamps bigger than now+futureRetention are rejected during data ingestion; see https://docs.victoriametrics.com/victorialogs/#retention
+    	Log entries with timestamps bigger than now+futureRetention are rejected during data ingestion; see {{% ref "./#retention" %}}
     	The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 2d)
   -http.connTimeout duration
     	Incoming connections to -httpListenAddr are closed after the configured timeout.
 This may help evenly spreading load among a cluster of services behind TCP-level load balancer.
 Zero value disables closing of incoming connections (default 2m0s)